jacobdbt2100/Power-BI-Data-Visualization/README.md

 - Slicers, Filters, and Drill-throughs
 - Conditional formatting and custom tooltips
 - Using bookmarks for dynamic storytelling

-**Example Use Cases:**

-1. Create a Sales Overview dashboard with KPIs and region-wise charts.
-2. Add a drill-through page for Customer Details.
-3. Use slicers to filter by product category and date.
-4. Add bookmarks for “Executive View” and “Detailed Analysis”.

 ## Week 4 — Dashboard Design, Publishing & Storytelling